pkosiec/mongo-seeding/README.md

 The ultimate solution for populating your MongoDB database :rocket:

 Define MongoDB documents in JSON, JavaScript or even TypeScript file(s).
 Use JS library, install CLI or run Docker image to import them!

-> **Note:** Currently the docs are referring to unreleased version 3.0.0, that is coming very soon.
-If you want to see docs for previous stable version, [click here](https://github.com/pkosiec/mongo-seeding/tree/v2.2.0).

 ## Introduction